-- 1 To access User Password from the Start screen begin typing Password Utility. - 2 Click or touch Password Utility.
+1 To access User Password from the Start screen begin typing Password Utility, or while in the Desktop screen double-click or touch the Desktop Assist icon.

-A pop-up screen appears asking for a password.

-- 3 Enter your password, and then click or touch Verify. - 4 Click or touch Delete.
+- 2 Click or touch Tools & Utilities. - Click or touch Password Utility.A pop-up screen appears asking for a password. - 4 Enter your password, and then click or touch Verify. - 5 Click or touch Delete.